zoulamar/build123things/README.md

 ## Scientific Publications

-This library is a considered a supplementary material for a manuscript submitted for the The 2025 IEEE International Conference on Robotics & Automation (ICRA 2025).
+This library is considered a supplementary material for a manuscript submitted for the The 2025 IEEE International Conference on Robotics & Automation (ICRA 2025).
 In case of acceptance, we will provide here a preferred bibtex record.